duftler/click-to-deploy/k8s/spinnaker/scripts/install/provision-spinnaker.md

 PROJECT_ID={{project-id}} ~/click-to-deploy/k8s/spinnaker/scripts/install/setup_properties.sh
 ```

-Optionally, click the link below to open the properties file for your Spinnaker
+After that script finishes, you can click the link below to open the properties file for your Spinnaker
 installation.
+This is optional.

 <walkthrough-editor-open-file
     filePath="click-to-deploy/k8s/spinnaker/scripts/install/properties"
     text="Open properties file">
 </walkthrough-editor-open-file>

-**Proceed with caution** If you edit this file, the installation might not work
+**Proceed with caution**.
+If you edit this file, the installation might not work
 as expected.

-### Begin the installation (this will take some time).
+### Begin the installation

-This will take some time.
-Watch the Cloud Shell command line to see when it completes.
+**This will take some time**

 ```bash
 ~/click-to-deploy/k8s/spinnaker/scripts/install/setup.sh
 ```

+Watch the Cloud Shell command line to see when it completes, then click
-After the setup script finishes, click **Next** to continue to the next step.
+**Next** to continue to the next step.

 ## Connect to Spinnaker